-- (1) promote to employers the NASUWT model appraisal and capability policies to ensure that support plans are used appropriately and fairly; - (2) highlight and commend employers who demonstrate best practice and - (3) continue to take all appropriate action, including industrial action, to protect members where they are unreasonably subjected to unsupportive and unjustified proceedings.
+- (1) promote to employers the NASUWT model appraisal and capability policies to ensure that support plans are used appropriately and fairly; - (2) highlight and commend employers who demonstrate best practice and - (3) continue to take all appropriate action, including industrial action, to protect members where they are unreasonably subjected to unsupportive and unjustified proceedings."

-(Nottingham City)
+"In bullet (1):

-Jac Casson to move, Mark Morris to second: In bullet (1): Replace 'policies' with 'policy checklists'.
-In bullet (2): Before 'highlight' add 'utilise the Valued
+Replace 'policies' with 'policy checklists'.

+In bullet (2):

-Before 'highlight' add 'utilise the Valued Workers Scheme to'.
-(Executive)
+Before 'highlight' add 'utilise the Valued Worker Scheme to'."